prachuryasahoo/cypress-demo/README.md

 # Project description

-This project demonstrates how to use a cypress.env.json file to protect user login credentials.
+This project demonstrates how a cypress.env.json file can be used to secure user login credentials.

 ## Pre-requisites